OctopusDeploy/docs/docs/getting-started/best-practices/deployment-and-runbook-processes.md

 - Error: Messages are highlighted in red in the task log and task summary.
 This message type is for what it says on the tin, error messages.
 - Highlight: Messages are highlighted in blue in the task log and task summary.
 Use these for important messages you want to let the user know about.

+Putting information for required for approvals in a log file can make it difficult to find.
+Consider artifacts as an alternative.

 ## Step naming and descriptions

 We recommend having clear, concise names for your steps.
 The step name is what appears in the task summary and task log.

 By default, Octopus Deploy will only run a step if the previous step is successful.
 You can override that behavior, so it always runs, only runs on failure, or runs on a variable condition.
 If you override that default behavior, then the name should include that in the step name.

 Starting in **Octopus Deploy 2020.5**, you can add a description field to each step.
 We highly recommend using that to help other users of your deployment process understand what each step is doing.